 The other thing this language has done for doctors has been to keep the medical hierarchy intact.
 If your job as a senior doctor was to tell other doctors what to do, you had to be that bit more opaque about what you knew best.
 Your underlings would then gaze up at your secret knowledge – and keep it to themselves after cracking the code.

-I generalize, of course.
-But general truths can indeed be generalized!
+I generalize, of course – but general truths can be generalized.

-“(2B) A permitted seizure for the purposes of paragraph (2A) b) is a) [long, opaque sentence]; or b) [long, opaque sentence] – where i. [long, opaque sentence]; ii. [long, opaque sentence]; iii. [long, opaque sentence]; and iv. [long, opaque sentence]; or c) [long, opaque clause] permitted under sub-paragraph (b), where [warning: you’re about to read long, opaque clauses] – i. that earlier seizure has, to that point, formed part of only one permitted pattern of seizure and has occurred prior to any medication adjustment seizure not falling within the same permitted pattern; or ii. it is a medication adjustment seizure, which was not followed by any other type of unprovoked seizure, except for another medication adjustment seizure.”
+“(2B) A permitted seizure for the purposes of paragraph (2A) b) is a) [long, opaque sentence]; or b) [long, opaque sentence] – where i. [long, opaque sentence]; ii. [long, opaque sentence]; iii. [long, opaque sentence]; and iv. [long, opaque sentence]; or c) [long, opaque clause of a sentence] permitted under sub-paragraph (b), where [warning: you’re about to read long, opaque clauses of a sentence] – i. that earlier seizure has, to that point, formed part of only one permitted pattern of seizure and has occurred prior to any medication adjustment seizure not falling within the same permitted pattern; or ii. it is a medication adjustment seizure, which was not followed by any other type of unprovoked seizure, except for another medication adjustment seizure.”